Motograter: Legion Era, Desolation and second hiatus (2015–2018)

 In July 2017, Motograter traveled to Mansfield, Ohio, to perform "Ink In The Clink" at the Ohio State Reformatory.
 The band performed alongside Three Days Grace, Adelitas Way, Gemini Syndrome, 10 Years, 40 Below Summer and more.
 During the festival, the band met up with video director Chris Davis of Human Twelve and shot the video for "Dorian" inside the prison.

 The sophomore Motograter album, Desolation, was released on August 11, 2017, via EMP Label Group, debuting on the Billboard charts for the first time since 2003.

 On August 16, Loudwire premiered the official music video for "Dorian".

 From September 27 to November 18, 2017, Motograter embarked on a major headlining tour in support of the new album, dubbed "The Desolation Tour".
 Longtime bassist Mylon Guy was forced to sit out the tour for personal reasons, but also saw the debut of percussionist and co-vocalist Jonathan "Zero" Price.
 At the tail end of the tour, drummer Noah "Shark" Robertson was fired from the band, himself releasing a brief statement on November 24, confirming his departure, but later releasing a more detailed explanation surrounding his firing, lambasting guitarist Nuke for alleged money mismanagement and drug abuse.

 In February 2018, motograterist Skunk announced his departure from the band.

 In March, the band teamed with director Matt Zane and shot their second music video from Desolation for "Daggers", which premiered through Loudwire on April 30, 2018.

 On April 14, the band announced the addition of Aeon Cruz on bass.
 After a few shows, the band announced a short co-headlining tour with Terror Universal called "Tour De Madman 2018", running from June 16 to 24.
 However, Terror Universal was forced to drop off the tour after being confirmed for another tour, leaving Motograter as the only headliner.

 In July 2018, vocalist James Legion and guitarist Jesse Stamper announced their departures from the band.
 James returned to his home in Cary, North Carolina, forming Cultus Black.

-Return of Angel and second hiatus (2018–present)

 The same month, the band announced that they will be supporting Orgy in their headlining tour called the Bring Your Army tour, running from August 17 to September 29.
 Michael "Angel" Woodruff made a surprise return to the band along with guitarist Kery "Venom" Glennon, with new members Travis Manning on bass and Matthew O' Connell on drums.
 At the conclusion of the tour, the band entered into a hiatus, with most members at work with other projects.

+Fourth reunion (2023–present)

+On May 3, 2023, it was announced that the band will reunite to perform at the Blue Ridge Rock Fest in September.
+This was confirmed by drummer Noah "Shark" Robertson, who announced his reinvolvement with the band along with singer James Anthony Legion, bassist Mylon Guy and motograter player Dustin "Skunk" Anderson.
+It is set to be the first lineup since his initial dismissal in 2003 to not include guitarist Matthew "Nuke" Nunes.